xenon-softworks/.github/profile/README.md

-## Hello Anon 👋
+## Welcome! 👋

-Welcome to the official Xenon Softworks GitHub Organisation.
-Nothing really special here.
+Welcome to the official GitHub for ghosts.club!

-If you want to send us a message, join our discord server @ .gg/??????

-We will release more projects soon, don't worry!